isomerpages/moe-bendemeerpri/_curriculum/English.md

 English Week

-The objectives of English Week are to:
+The objectives of English Week are to:   <br>

-· Arouse pupils’ interest in English Language through fun, engaging activities
+· Arouse pupils’ interest in English Language through fun, engaging activities <br>

-· Provide students with a platform to showcase their productions in various forms and to engage in purposeful communication with their teachers and peers
+· Provide students with a platform to showcase their productions in various forms and to engage in purposeful communication with their teachers and peers <br>
 · Engage students in various areas of English language learning (speaking, writing, reading, listening) through modes beyond the scheme of work e.g. literature appreciation and language games

 Students engage in activities such as a reader’s theatre performance, journalism and English Language games.
 It is truly a week where students enjoy the wonders of the English Language.